sudo-krish/py-seo-auditor/README.md

 ---

-Made with 🔍 and excessive amounts of caffeine by [Your Name](https://github.com/yourusername)
+Made with 🔍 and excessive amounts of caffeine by [Krishnanand anil](https://github.com/sudo-krish)

+I pointed this SEO tool at my portfolio [krishnanandanil.com](https://krishnanandanil.com/) — it gave more feedback than my aunt at a family function, the tools comments were more appriciative.
+Still, I’ve polished it up.
+Go look.

 **Remember:** Good SEO is like good code — it should be clean, efficient, and not make people want to cry.
 ```